-The lounge area is located at the front of the vehicle and consists of two inward facing settees, with lift up bases which give access to the under seat storage.
+The lounge area at the front of the vehicle comprises two inward facing settees, the slatted seats of which can be lifted up to provide access to the under seat storage.
 (In order to make lifting the seat base easier it is recommended that the backrest is first laid flat against the seat cushion).
-There is a large storage drawer under the nearside settee.